Appleby Hall: The Moore family

 The Manor of Appleby Parva was purchased by the Moore Family at the very end of the 16th century and would remain in their possession until the start of the 20th century.

 Over this time the family demolished the existing manor house and built and extended their new house to become Appleby Hall.

 The direct line of the Moores as lords of the manor failed three times, and the family were not in constant occupation at the Hall.

 The family came to own much of the land in the Parish of Appleby Magna, as well as Snarestone Lodge in a neighbouring village, Kentwell Hall in Suffolk and land in (and the Lordship of) Bentley, Warwickshire.

 The most famous member of the family was Sir John Moore.
 As a second (and thus non-inheriting) son, he went to London to make his own fortune, becoming a merchant, an MP, and later Lord Mayor and Alderman of London.
 He contributed large sums to the erection of schools at Christ's Hospital, and founded a free grammar school in Appleby Magna, now called Sir John Moore Church of England Primary School.
 He died aged 81, on 2 June 1702, leaving his estates, worth £80,000 (£6,247,200 today), to his two nephews living in Appleby Parva.

 In addition to building and developing the Hall, the Moore Family developed much of the surrounding land in the Hamlet.

 Charles Moore had the existing manor house demolished in 1770.

 George Moore sought to improve the poorly drained land around the land at the turn of the 19th century.

 His son George constructed Appleby Hall and created the landscaped Parkland that surrounded it.
 George became a magistrate for the counties of Leicestershire, Derbyshire and Warwickshire and was High Sheriff of Derbyshire in 1837.

 The Moore family continued to hold considerable influence over Appleby Magna and Parva until the end of the 19th century.

 They had no formal titles, and were known locally as Squires.
 They became patrons for the village, funding the refurbishment of the church and the construction of the Almshouses in Appleby Magna.

 A secondary line to that living at the Hall served as Rectors to the Parish for several generations.

-By the 1880s the family's fortunes had sharply declined when the Agricultural slump causing revenues to fall considerably.
+By the 1880s the family's fortunes had sharply declined when the Great depression of British agriculture caused revenues to fall considerably.

 With no money, the Hall was eventually sold in 1919, followed by the last member of the family moving away to Devon.